rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 The `populateOptionalContext` method takes three parameters: The template object, the `DDMFormField`, and the `DDMFormFieldRenderingContext`.
-The `DDMFormField` represents the definition of the field type instance: you can use this object to access the configurations set for the field type (the mask and placeholder settings in our case).
+The `DDMFormField` represents the definition of the field type instance: use this object to access the configurations set for the field type (the mask and placeholder settings in our case).
 The `DDMFormFieldRenderingContext` object contains extra information about the form such as the user's locale, the HTTP request and response objects, the portlet namespace, and more (all of its included properties can be found [here](https://docs.liferay.com/ce/apps/forms-and-workflow/latest/javadocs/com/liferay/dynamic/data/mapping/render/DDMFormFieldRenderingContext.html)).

-In addition, the above method uses an OSGI reference (`@Reference`) to access the `TimeDDMFormFieldTemplateContextContributor` and call its method `getParameters` to receive the specific configuration settings of the time field.
+In addition, the above method uses an OSGI reference (`@Reference`) to access the `TimeDDMFormFieldTemplateContextContributor` and call its `getParameters` method to receive the specific configuration settings of the time field.
 Then, these settings are added into the template object.

 Now the JavaScript component and the Soy template can access the new settings.
 Next, update the JavaScript Component so it handles these properties and can use them, whether passing them to the template context (similar to the `*Renderer`, only this time for client-side rendering), or using them to configure the behavior of the JavaScript component itself.